|

 others.
 Reportedly, he was disillusioned by his ordeal with fame, and his behavior

-Road, an accomplished southern soul workout.
+Road).
 Though the album featured

 the debut recording of Dennis Linde's "Burning Love" (which Elvis